BathnesDevelopment/BathnesDevelopment-Standards/README.md

-# Bath and North East Somerset Council development team standards
+# Bath & NE Somerset Development team standards
 Defining our standards for buildings and publishing software using public GitHub repositories.

 ## What is it?